 Nadine completed her training in IICP Tallaght graduating with a Bsc in Counselling & Psychotherapy in April 2016.
-She is a pre accredited member of IACP working towards her accreditation.
+She is a fully accredited member of IACP.
 Nadine’s approach is integrative and is tailored towards the presenting clients needs.
 She adopts different elements from various schools of therapy such as person centred, Reality Therapy, Solution Focused Therapy & Motivational Interviewing.

 Nadine has worked in Pieta House supporting clients with suicidal ideation and self harming.
 She has worked in addiction services also supporting those making the transition from addiction and also in youth services supporting parents and their children and teens.